 Garlic - Fresh is best in this, I know it takes a bit more prep but if we're going to stand at the stove for an hour, those extra few minutes chopping are time well spent.

 White wine - While onions have a lot of water in them that will need to cook out, there comes a point where the pan starts to dry up and the pan needs deglazed, and the touch of acidity from the wine gives a nice balance cooking.
-If you don't keep wine in your home you can use water instead, try a bit of balsamic vinegar with the water to give a different flavor boost.
+If you don't keep wine in your home you can use a splash of vinegar and water instead- balsamic vinegar gives a different flavor boost.

 Salt and black pepper - Because without them it'll taste like somethings missing.
 I used a teaspoon of salt and half of pepper, but this is definitely a season-to-taste ingredient.